PrismaticPolygon/ComputerVision/report.md

 We should work this in somewhere.

+It is difficult to state accurate how quantitatively accurate the developed system is without a ground truth.

 Weighted Least Squares (WLS) was chosen as the alternative dense stereo ranging method.
 It was found to be far superior to the basic SGBM method.

+Quantitative: howwell does it work?

+using the whole dataset, or a subset of it, devise some way of measuring performance quantatively (i.e. how well does it work?).  e.g. "Based on a representative subset of N examples, this approach works XX% of the time for the detection of Y regions .....and ..... etc."

+Q: In the assignment, what do you mean by quantitative evidence of performance ?
+A: show examples of it working

 # Sources
 * https://www.ncbi.nlm.nih.gov/pubmed/28350382